Albuquerque Police Department: Recent developments

+Progress and proposed revision of Consent Decree

 A December 2022 report by the External Force Investigations Team (EFIT), another monitoring body of the settlement agreement, found that APD has made a "dramatic reduction" in the percent of forceful interactions that are "out of policy".
 In July 2021 almost 10 out of every 100 forceful interactions were out of policy; by the end of September 2022, this had declined by half, to five out of every 100.
 The EFIT report also found a "noticeable improvement" in APD's Internal Affairs Force Division (IAFD), which undertakes investigations of officer involved shootings.
 Nevertheless, the EFIT concluded that there remained "concerns" about compliance among first line IAFD supervisors.

 In addition to reforms of the police department, in June 2020, Mayor Tim Keller announced the creation of the Albuquerque Community Safety (ACS) Department, an alternative to law enforcement that responds to calls related to nonviolent matters such as intoxication, homelessness, addiction, and mental health.
 Described as a "huge success" by the Seattle Times, the ACS had a budget of approximately $6 million in 2022 and responded to 16,000 calls, nearly half of which never required policy intervention.
 The program's budget for 2023 is slated to nearly double in order to add 75 additional responders.

+On April 12, 2023, the Justice Department announced that the City of Albuquerque and APD had made "notable progress in implementing the consent decree", and that it would file a joint motion with the city to modify the consent decree accordingly.
+The announcement noted that the police department had achieved compliance with 80% of the consent decree, including equipping all officers with body cameras, launching a new civilian unit for investigating low-level uses of force, increased crisis intervention training, improved police training, and creating a "Bureau of Police Reform" to further advance reform efforts.
+The DOJ noted that there remained several areas of improvement, namely regarding officer-involved shootings, response times, and recruitment numbers.